niet0006/portfolio/README.md

 In order to overcome all these obstacles it is very important to have patience and tolerance for frustration, you have to try things a thousand times until it works or in certain cases see code examples of how other people solved similar problems.

+Learning:

+In the elaboration of this project I was able to learn to use flexbox in a more efficient way.Moreover, I corrected some mistakes that I made in other exercises, such as creating a CSS file for each page and not using alt atribute for images.

 Resources:

 Images taken from: Www.pexels.com